CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-collection-intentions.md

 # REST API: POST collection intentions

+The collection intentions indicate what type of communication is allowed with this collection.
+The intentions for email, sms, fax and pdf can all be enabled separately, to prevent accidental mailings.

 The HTTP POST call to edit the intentions of a collection can be found at the following address: